-CN-71 (GS-15 equivalent): There is a trigger for internal selections.
-The internal selections who self-identified as PWTD (0.00%) are lower than the qualified applicant pool who are PWTD (5.22%).
-CN-60 (GS-14 equivalent): There is a trigger for internal selections.
-The internal selections who self-identified as PWTD (3.45%) are lower than the qualified applicant pool who are PWTD (5.84%).
+CN-81/82/90 (SES equivalent): There is a trigger for internal selections.
+The internal selections who self-identified as PWTD (0.0%) are lower than the qualified applicant pool who are PWTD (4.2%).
+CN-60/61 (GS-14 equivalent): There is a trigger for internal selections.
+The internal selections who self-identified as PWTD (0.0%) are lower than the qualified applicant pool who are PWTD (2.7%).
+CN-53 (GS-13 equivalent): There is a trigger for internal selections.
+The internal selections who self-identified as PWTD (0.0%) are lower than the qualified applicant pool who are PWTD (5.7%).